Malik Monk Player Props: Kings vs. Trail Blazers

 Malik Monk Insights vs. the Trail Blazers

-- Monk is averaging 5.1 three-point field goal attempts per game this season, which is 13.3% of his team's tries from beyond the arc.

-- The Kings rank 15th in possessions per game with 103.2.
-His opponents, the Trail Blazers, have one of the slowest tempos with 100.8 possessions per contest.
+- Monk's Kings average 103.2 possessions per game, which ranks 13th among NBA teams, while the Trail Blazers are one of the league's slowest with 100.9 possessions per contest.

-- The Trail Blazers are the 19th-best defensive team in the NBA, conceding 116.3 points per contest.
+- The Trail Blazers are the 19th-best defensive squad in the league, allowing 116.4 points per game.

-- The Trail Blazers are the 11th-ranked squad in the league, giving up 42.5 rebounds per contest.
+- The Trail Blazers are the 13th-ranked team in the NBA, giving up 42.8 rebounds per game.

-- Looking at assists, the Trail Blazers are 27th in the league, allowing 26.4 per contest.
+- Looking at assists, the Trail Blazers have given up 26.5 per contest, 29th in the league.

-- Looking at 3-pointers, the Trail Blazers have conceded 12.2 makes per game, 12th in the NBA.
+- Allowing 12.3 made 3-pointers per game, the Trail Blazers are the 14th-ranked team in the NBA.

 Malik Monk vs. the Trail Blazers